Campaign of Danture: Preparation

 A fleet of eighteen ships and a galley followed the supply ship, carrying Sousa with six or seven hundred Portuguese soldiers.
 They were at Negombo when they encountered the storm which sank the supply ship.
 They were forced to anchor there and travel to Colombo over land.
 By the time Sousa reached Colombo, Captain Francisco da Silva had left for Mannar to command the garrison there.
 Instead, he found a resentful Pedro Homem Pereira, who denied assistance to the expedition in protest of the Sousas' having been preferred over him.

-Sousa managed to muster a force of eight hundred Portuguese soldiers, including the troops brought from Goa and a hundred soldiers obtained from the Sitawaka garrison.
-Meanwhile, Jayavira Bandara Mudali arrived in Colombo, after his southern campaigns, with a force of nine thousand Lascarins and offered his assistance.
+Sousa managed to muster a force of 800 Portuguese soldiers, including the troops brought from Goa and a hundred soldiers obtained from the Sitawaka garrison.
+Meanwhile, Jayavira Bandara Mudali arrived in Colombo, after his southern campaigns, with a force of 9,000 Lascarins and offered his assistance.
 Against the advice of veteran soldiers, Sousa made up his mind to proceed with his expedition at once, disregarding the low supply reserves and the upcoming monsoon season.
 He sent a message to Silva at Mannar, where Princess Dona Catarina was staying, announcing his intentions.
-Silva gathered a force of two hundred Portuguese and four hundred Lascarins in order to rendezvous with Sousa's army.
+Silva gathered a force of 200 Portuguese and 400 Lascarins in order to rendezvous with Sousa's army.
 As they were about to depart, the bamboo pole of Dona Catarina's royal palanquin gave way.
 The princess considered it a bad omen, saying "...
 Wada, forebear and remove me not thus, for it portends a great calamity ...".
 Francisco da Silva calmed her down, and after repairing the palanquin they left towards the Kandyan border, delayed by eight days.

-In June 1594 the Portuguese and Lascarins (now 15,000 strong) marched out from Sitawaka.
+In June 1594, the Portuguese and Lascarins (now 15,000 strong) marched out from Sitawaka.
 Their first stop was Attanagalla.
-After three days they reached Menikkadawara, but the monsoon rains delayed them there for fourteen days.
-Then they advanced towards Galbodagama (which stood at the site of the current-day Polgahawela railway station), burning and destroying the countryside of Seven Korale.
+After three days, they reached Menikkadawara, but the monsoon rains delayed them there for fourteen days.
+They then advanced towards Galbodagama (which stood at the site of the current-day Polgahawela railway station), burning and destroying the countryside of Seven Korale.
 The prince of Seven Korale, uncommitted thus far, became a Christian and declared his allegiance to the Portuguese.
 Leaving Seven Korale, the army camped in the vicinity of Balana Pass, gateway to the Kingdom of Kandy, to await the princess and the force from Mannar.
 Once these had arrived, Sousa advanced toward the pass.